hobincar/SA-LSTM/README.md

 [10] Tran, Du, et al. "Learning spatiotemporal features with 3d convolutional networks."
 Proceedings of the IEEE international conference on computer vision.
 2015.

 [11] Tran, Du, et al. "A closer look at spatiotemporal convolutions for action recognition."
 Proceedings of the IEEE conference on Computer Vision and Pattern Recognition.
 2018.

+[12] Krizhevsky, Alex, Ilya Sutskever, and Geoffrey E. Hinton.
+"Imagenet classification with deep convolutional neural networks."
+Advances in neural information processing systems.
+2012.

+[13] Szegedy, Christian, et al. "Going deeper with convolutions."
+Proceedings of the IEEE conference on computer vision and pattern recognition.
+2015.

+[14] Xie, Saining, et al. "Aggregated residual transformations for deep neural networks."
+Proceedings of the IEEE conference on computer vision and pattern recognition.
+2017.